 - Good Medical Practice; General Medical Council

-- Guide to the Revalidation of General Practitioners, version 4.0.
-Royal College of General Practitioners (RCGP), June 2010
+- The RCGP Guide to the Revalidation of General Practitioners, Version 8; Royal College of General Practitioners, Sept 2013

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

 Dr Mary Harding

 Prof Cathy Jackson